qkfang/legoai.web/blog/2024-09-12-azure-ai-app-in-one-day-brisbane.md

 ---
-title: Azure AI App in One Day Labs
+title: Azure AI App in One Day in Brisbane
 authors: qkfang
 tags: [azure,ai]
 ---